-Saying that the Kiln Rooms is the one of the best pottery operations in London is a bit of a bold claim.
+Saying that the Kiln Rooms is the one of the best pottery studios in London is a bit of a bold claim.

 But they’ve urned it.

-After all, they’re run by multi-award-winning director Stuart Carey, and all of their staff have trained under artist/potter and former chair of the Craft Potters Association, Richard Phethean.
-They’ve poured that talent into three spaces set across Peckham with classes catering to all levels of pot-heads, from total beginner to literal professional.
+After all, it’s run by multi-award-winning director Stuart Carey, and all of the staff have trained under artist/potter and former chair of the Craft Potters Association, Richard Phethean.
+They’ve poured that talent into three spaces set across Peckham with classes catering to all levels of pot-heads, from total beginner to professional.

-If you want to push past that, things progress into 4 week beginners course or a 12 week intermediate course covering all of the basic techniques, during which you can essentially learn how to make whatever you want, no matter how big or small.
+If you want to push past that, Kiln Rooms also offers a 5 week beginners course and a 12 week intermediate course covering all of the basic techniques, during which you can essentially learn how to make whatever you want, no matter how big or small.
 And if you want to push the envelope further still, then there are the specialist throwing courses, glazing masterclasses, and the option of drop-in access to the studio whenever you fancy.

 And it turns out quite a few people actually *do* make it to that stage, because the name Kiln Rooms is pluralised for a reason.
 They also have a membership studio space in the Bellenden Road Arches, and a professional ceramics studio in Copeland Park.